csgillespie/efficientR/main.md

 ghg_tbl = tbl(ghg_db, "ghg_ems")
 ```

-The `ghg_tbl` object can then be queried in a similar way as a standard data frame.
-For example, suppose we wished to
+The `ghg_tbl` object can then be queried in a similar way to a standard data frame.
+For example, suppose we wish to
 filter by `Country`.
 Then we use the `filter` function as before: